openvehicles/Open-Vehicle-Monitoring-System-3/docs/source/cli/index.rst

 Validate Function
 ^^^^^^^^^^^^^^^^^

 Most commands do not need to specify a ``validate`` function.
-It supports two extensions of the original command parser design:
+It supports extensions of the original command parser design for two use
+cases:

 1. For commands that store the possible values of a parameter in a ``NameMap<T>`` or ``CNameMap<T>``, the ``validate`` function